 The Storm also has less travel in its front suspension (100mm to the Rangefinder’s 120mm), and comes with only 7-speeds as opposed to the Rangefinder’s 10.

 Which is the Right Rangefinder For Me?

-If you’re an entry-level rider or a trail and MTB enthusiast, you probably like what the Salsa Rangefinder has to offer for $1,100 to $1,300.
+If you’re an entry-level rider or a trail and MTB enthusiast, you probably like what the Salsa Rangefinder has to offer for $1,100.
 But which one should you choose?

 Basically, you should answer three questions: